Aliases for ARHGAP35 Gene

 GeneCards Summary for ARHGAP35 Gene

 ARHGAP35 (Rho GTPase Activating Protein 35) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include GTP binding.
-An important paralog of this gene is SRGAP3.
+Among its related pathways are Regulation of RhoA activity and Focal Adhesion.
+GO annotations related to this gene include GTP binding and transcription corepressor activity.
+An important paralog of this gene is ARHGAP5.

 UniProtKB/Swiss-Prot for ARHGAP35 Gene

-Represses transcription of the glucocorticoid receptor by binding to the cis-acting regulatory sequence 5-GAGAAAAGAAACTGGAGAAACTC-3.
+Represses transcription of the glucocorticoid receptor by binding to the cis-acting regulatory sequence 5-GAGAAAAGAAACTGGAGAAACTC-3 (PubMed:1894621).
 May participate in the regulation of retinal development and degeneration.
-May transduce signals from p21-ras to the nucleus, acting via the ras GTPase-activating protein (GAP).
-May also act as a tumor suppressor.
+May transduce signals from p21-ras to the nucleus, acting via the ras GTPase-activating protein (GAP) (By similarity).
+Modulates Rho GTPase-dependent F-actin polymerization and is involved in the positive regulation of ciliogenesis and cilia elongation (By similarity).